Nmarusenko/MyTeamManager/README.md

 - As a user, I want to be able to add my properties to a list that I can view
 - As a user, I want to be able to have a choice of different moves I can make
 - As a user, I want to be able to know where I currently am on the board

+# Idea #4
+## Money Splitter
+For my project I want to be able to log purchases from an individual and split them accordingly amongst however many people they want.
+This software will be used by people wanting to split money between their friends and have money they owe others accumulate and cancel out.
+This project is of interest to me because it is hard to keep track of splitting money expenses with your friends and someone always gets the short end of the stick.
+This software will solve that problem that many people (especially broke university students) face.

+# User Stories

+- As a user I want to be able to create logs of my purchases and store them in a tracker.
+- As a user, I want to be able to view all my past expenses
+- As a user, I want to be able to view all the people that owe money and need to receive money.
+- As a user, I want to be able to unequally share the price
+- of items amongst others based on the amount of shares they have used